mskilab-org/nf-gos/bin/gosh/spec.md

 ### Tasks

+- Run command
+  - set up profiles/configs
+    - hpc
+      - nyu
+      - nygc
+      - cplex
+    - alignment
+      - gpu vs. cpu
+      - split fastq
+    - heme
+    - tumor-only
+    - paired (default)
+  - predict correct set of profiles using env information and mode
+  - Resume/overwrite from a process (by deleting the working directories)
+  - Auto-resume on OOM
+- Debug command
+  - Working directory by sample ID(s) x process(es)
+  - Run information (resource usage, run parameters)
-- ai parsing of nextflow (gosh debug eye [.nextflow.log])
+  - [x] ai parsing of nextflow (gosh debug eye [.nextflow.log])
     - [x] copy some real error .nextflow.log files for testing (create a test dir)
-  - write the ai_helper.py (use personal api key for now)
+    - [x] write the ai_helper.py (use personal api key for now)
       - [x] parser for extracting error messages from nextflow.log
       - [x] base method for sending the query/prompt to the ai
       - [x] prompt for interpreting the error message
       - [x] prompt for advising the user on how to fix the error
-    - method to chain the prompts into a single response
+      - [x] method to chain the prompts into a single response
-    - send the ai response to debug
+      - [x] send the ai response to debug
-  - pretty printing the response (via click?) in debug